jumaallan/branch/README.md

 ### Credits

-All the Vector Images used are download for FREE from [freepik](https://www.freepik.com).
+All the Vector Images used are downloaded for FREE from [freepik](https://www.freepik.com).
 The images are Free for personal and commercial purpose with attribution